canhtuongvinh/cms-system/ADRs/ADR-015-structured-logging-format.md

 - latency_ms
 - error_code if present

 All services write logs in this format.
-All logs follow UTC time.
+All logs follow UTC time for consistency as future clients are global.

 ## Consequences